What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 We will meet you where you are, listen to your story in a therapeutic setting, and match you with the level of support that meets your struggle.

 Anorexia nervosa is a serious illness that impacts people of all ages, races, ethnicities and genders.
 It does not discriminate.
 Anorexia is also one of the deadliest mental health conditions.
-Below, we share the latest facts and statistics about anorexia.
+Below, we share the latest facts and statistics.

 • 1 in 5 deaths in patients with anorexia is by suicide.1